uStudioTeam/brix-ui/README.md

 Some of these are not intended to be used directly but are required for the others to work.
 Most common use-case for Brix UI would be installing the `core` package which provides full-on experience of the framework.

-Also, to include the default fonts from our design system you have to install the `fonts` package.

 ## Installation

 ```shell script